tl-ecosystem/tleng/src/tleng2/ecs/README.md

 # tleng2.ecs

-This is an ECS architecture implementation for the Game Engine TLeng.
+This is an ECS architecture implementation for the Game Engine TLeng2.

 Check the `tleng2.ecs` Documentation in [here](https://github.com/tl-ecosystem/tleng/wiki).